iotmodels/specs/mvp-ga.md

 - Contribution guidelines published
 - CELA review
 - GitHub repos/org owned by Microsoft
-- Resolution Protocol fully defined.
-Including index, folder structure, codeowners
+- Resolution convention fully defined and agreed by partners teams.
+This includes mode-index, folder structure, codeowners.
 - Validation checks in place (automated + manual)
 - Public models migrated
-- IoT Explorer can resolve models from the public repo
+- IoT Explorer can resolve models from public repo (and custom repos)
 - New repo is documented in docs
 - Resolution Samples (SDK is not strictly required)
-- Deprecation plan for existing assrts (CLI, UX)
+- Deprecation plan for existing assets (CLI, UX)
 - Migration plan for private repos

-## Nice to have

-- All checks are automated
-- Repo SDKs include resolution
+- Certification (AICS UX and CLI) integrated
+- Device Catalog publishing uses the model repo